g4m817/llm-attention-head-instability/README.md

 > These results are preliminary and based on small datasets/models.
 While the signal separates benign from adversarial inputs in these runs, it is not clear if this generalizes across architectures, prompts, or attack types.

 ### 📊 Testing For Pitfalls: Complex Benign Input / Entropy / Etc.
-This dataset includes unique graphs compared to the other datasets, the goal of this set was to ensure the signal didnt break down with complex benign prompts, which would indicate it only signals complexity that leads to head disagreement.
+This dataset includes unique graphs compared to the other datasets, the goal of this set was to ensure the signal didn't break down with complex benign prompts, which would indicate it only signals complexity that leads to head disagreement.
 Additioally, we wanted to ensure this was not just entropy and compare it to head agreement.

 #### Run Overview
 | run_id             | model                        | system_prompt                | dataset_file                        | window_start | window_end | head_frac | tail_frac | n_benign | n_attack | benign_mean | benign_median | benign_std | attack_mean | attack_median | attack_std | auroc_windowed | thr_at_5_fpr | tpr_at_thr | fpr_at_thr | pearson_instability_entropy | spearman_instability_entropy |